CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 A way to solve the problem of ambiguity is to represent structural information in a different data model, based on e.g. the Annotatable Thing ontology, or using an existing data model such as the [IIIF Presentation model](http://iiif.io/api/presentation/2.1/) or a schema definition from [Schema.org](http://schema.org).

 In this case, a choice has to be made on when the client sends structural information to the server and what structure information to send.
-A *lazy* client sends only structural relations between annotated target and its ancestors when an annotation is made.
+A *lazy* client sends only structural relations between an annotated target and its ancestors when that annotation is made.
 A *pro-active* client sends the entire resource structure (i.e. the resource and all its sub-resources) when a new resource is loaded in the browser window.

-To compare the different models for handling hierarchical structure, a different example annotation is used, that identifies the paragraph in the translation of a letter that contains the salutation.
+To compare the different models for handling hierarchical structure, a different example annotation is used, which identifies the paragraph in the translation of a letter that contains the salutation.
 :

 ```json